11 tips & tricks for sewing machine beginners

 11) Slow down!

 Operating a sewing machine is like driving a car (okay not quite, but bear with me): you need to be smooth with the gas pedal.

 Don't suddenly push it all the way down (or risk completely losing control of your stitching).
 Go slow for precise manoeuvres.
 Practice at a reasonable pace.

-Some machines are equipped with a speed control button that allows you to set a maximum speed.
-It’s super practical for beginners or touchy pedals.
+Many computerized machines are equipped with a speed control button that allows you to set a maximum speed.
+It's super practical for beginners or touchy pedals.

 Another trick is to sew barefoot (or with socks on, basically just remove your shoes).
 The extra sensitivity helps controlling the pedal.

 Do you have other tips to share?
 Please do so in the comments!